iantal/mtrx/README.md

       * HIGH = 8
       * MEDIUM = 4
       * LOW = 2
+    * specific CVE (value is populated based on severity)

 * category: is always set to `Security`
 * value: represents the metric value as an integer